jodonnell/jest-slow-test-reporter/README.md

 # Slow test reporter for jest

 No dependencies, no interactive shell needed.
-Prints out the slowest 10 tests in your app.
-Can also print warnings when a test exceeds X ms.
+Prints out the slowest numTests tests in your app.
+Can also print warnings when a test exceeds warnOnSlowerThan ms.

 ## Installation